microsoft/PQCrypto-PatchforOpenSSH/README.md

 ================================

-This project contains a patch to OpenSSH 7.4p1 to enable a post-quantum key exchange (KEX) using the algorithms provided by the [https://github.com/open-quantum-safe/liboqs](Open Quantum Safe) library.
+This project contains a patch to OpenSSH 7.4p1 to enable a post-quantum key exchange (KEX) using the algorithms provided by the Open Quantum Safe library (https://github.com/open-quantum-safe/liboqs).

 # Build